Calloom321/Calloom321.github.io/README.md

 ### If you could send a time traveling text message back to yourself at the start of this course, what would it say?

 "Don't over complicate things"
 That's it.
-I'm an over thinker, and because of it I tend to over complicate things and make them way harder than they need to be.
+I'm an over thinker and because of it I tend to over complicate things and make them way harder than they need to be.
 Sometimes this is a good thing because it gets my ideas bouncing but a lot of the time it can be an inconvenience.

 ### What is Python?